Skip to main content

 Encryption — Process of encoding data to protect it from unauthorized access.

-In Transit — Data encryption for data being transmitted over networks.
+In Transit — Protection for data moving between systems.

 RBAC (Role-Based Access Control) — Access control method where permissions are assigned based on user roles.